Skip to Content

 Hatch Rest

-When it comes to the white noise settings, there are 11+ sounds, including wind, rain, and white noise options.
+When it comes to the noise settings, there are 11+ sounds, including wind, rain, and white noise options.

 Tech-savvy parents will also love that the Hatch Rest has wifi connectivity, and can be controlled with the Hatch Sleep app.
 This allows you to change light and sound settings from anywhere.